 During one of our city stops in Germany, the stall door was not locking.
 I chose to stand outside her door.
 The attendant did not like that and yelled at me to go into another stall.
 My daughter’s safety was more important.
 I just let the bathroom attendant yell at me.
 I think I may have learned some new curse words on that day.
 LOL!

-These are just a few ways to stay safe while traveling with your family.
+These are just a few safety when traveling tips to stay safe while traveling with your family.
+We hope this safety information helps give you peace of mind on your next vacation.
 Do you have any other tips to share?